CrazyWolf13/unix-pwsh/README.md

 ## Usage 🚀
 - To activate this configuration:
 1. Paste in this command: `iex (iwr "https://raw.githubusercontent.com/CrazyWolf13/unix-pwsh/main/Microsoft.PowerShell_profile.ps1").Content`.
 2. The PowerShell profile is automatically created and the profile injected into, if it does not exist.
-If it exists, manually place the snippet provided above at the top of the PowerShell profile.
-3. Edit the profile easily by typing `notepad $PROFILE` into PowerShell. 🛠️
+If it exists, manually place the snippet provided here into the $PROFILE by typing `notepad $PROFILE` into PowerShell. 🛠️:
+> ```powershell
+> if (Test-Path (Join-Path -Path $env:USERPROFILE -ChildPath "unix-pwsh\Microsoft.PowerShell_profile.ps1")) { .
+(Join-Path -Path $env:USERPROFILE -ChildPath  "unix-pwsh\Microsoft.PowerShell_profile.ps1") } else { iex (iwr "https://raw.githubusercontent.com/CrazyWolf13/unix-pwsh/main/Microsoft.PowerShell_profile.ps1").Content }
+> ```

-4. Make sure to point Windows Terminal to `pwsh` instead of `powershell`, as `pwsh` is the open-sourced 7.x.x version of PowerShell (PowerShell Core). 🔄
+3. Make sure to point Windows Terminal to `pwsh` instead of `powershell`, as `pwsh` is the open-sourced 7.x.x version of PowerShell (PowerShell Core). 🔄
-5. Enjoy the enhanced PowerShell experience! 🎉
+4. Enjoy the enhanced PowerShell experience! 🎉

 ## Supported Linux Commands 🐧
 The PowerShell profile includes aliases and functions that mimic common Linux commands, providing a familiar environment for users accustomed to Linux shell environments.
 Here are some of the supported Linux commands: